IndrajeetPatil/broomExtra/README.md

 common syntax to return tidy tibbles containing model parameters and summaries.

-The package internally relies on the following packages that I contribute to:

--   `{broom}`
--   `{broom.mixed}`
--   `{parameters}`
--   `{performance}`

-Since it combines functionality from these two ecosystems, this package has the following advantages over the underlying individual packages (see examples below for concrete instantiations of these benefits):
+It combines functionality from `{broom}` and `{easystats}` ecosystems, and this package has the following advantages over the underlying individual packages (see examples below for concrete instantiations of these benefits):

 -   Covers more number of regression models than these individual packages.